mikolmogorov/Ragout/docs/INSTALL.md

 Q: Many compilation errors, possibly with "unrecognized command line option '-std=c++0x'" message:

 A: Probably your compiler is too old and does not support C++0x.
-Minimum required versions of GCC and Clang are given in the beginning of this document.
+Make sure you have at least GCC 4.6+ / Clang 3.2+

 Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" or similar error when running